rjmfernandes/rocketchat-tweaks/README.md

         Add  omnichannel-alert/custom-login.js to Workspace > Layout > Scripts > Custom Script for Logged In Users

 4. Hide usernames from list of suggestion when using @ mentions.
-(If you configure in Layount to hide usernames and on user preferences, including in default ones under Accounts settings, the list of suggestions when using @ still presents it.)
+If you configure in Layount to hide usernames and on user preferences, including in default ones under Accounts settings, the list of suggestions when using @ still presents it, which is the reason for this css tweak. (last tested 6.1.2)

         Add click-message-thread/custom.css to Workspace > Layout > Custom CSS